vidjil/vidjil/doc/user.md

     At the top-right of the graph, a button such as `5/8` shows how many samples are displayed (here `5`) and the total number of samples (here `8`).
     This button reveals a menu where
-    any samples can be selected (single click), or shown or hidden (double click),
+    each sample can be selected (single click), shown or hidden (double click),
-    as well as options to show or hide all samples.
+    as well as options to show or to hide all samples.

   - If your dataset contains sampling dates (for example for diagnosis/follow-up samples), you can switch between sample keys and dates in “settings \> sample key”